El Tour de Tucson

 The 111-mile main event will start and finish at Sixth Avenue, south of Broadway Boulevard, which is across from the Children's Museum Tucson in downtown Tucson.
 Details on this and all other El Tour events, including the 85-mile, 60-mile, and 42-mile rides, are available on perimeterbicycling.com.

-Event activities include a 10K/5K Run, Training Classes and Training Rides, Bike Patrol Certification, a three-day Bicycle/Fitness/Health EXPO with Beer Garden, Orientation Meetings, a Wellness Hour, a Dedication Dinner and, for the fifth year, Indoor El Tour.
+Event activities include a 10K/5K Run, Training Classes and Training Rides, Bike Patrol Certification, a three-day Bicycle/Fitness/Health EXPO with Beer Garden, Orientation Meetings, a Wellness Hour, a Dedication Dinner and, for the eighth year, Indoor El Tour.

 El Tour was established in 1983 with the objective of becoming the nation's largest charity-fundraising bicycling event.
 Founder Richard DeBernardis set out to prove that a bicycle event could generate as much money as any fundraiser, while educating the cyclists and the community about the healthful benefits of cycling.